Andrew Pierce 6pm - 9pm

-Nigel's Surprisingly Sensible Solution To Stop School Term Time Fines
+Nigel's Surprisingly Simple Solution To End School Fines

 Nigel Farage took a break from putting the world of politics to rights and instead offered a surprisingly simple solution for ending term time fines.